Experimental demonstration of spontaneous symmetry breaking with emergent multi-qubit entanglement

 Our circuit QED system is composed of 10 frequency-tunable superconducting qubits ($Q_{j}$), coupled to a bus resonator with a fixed frequency $\omega_{b}/(2\pi)\simeq 5.796$ GHz.
 The LMG model is realized with the first 6 qubits that are almost homogeneously coupled to the resonator with the photonic swapping rate $\xi \simeq 2\pi \times20$ MHz, as sketched in Fig. \ref{fig1}(a).
 The other 4 unused qubits (not shown) are highly detuned from the resonator and the first 6 qubits, so that they do not affect the engineered LMG model.
-The energy decaying times ($T_{1}$) of these qubits range from 14 to 28 $\mu$s, while the dephasing times ($T_{2}$), measured at the corresponding idle frequencies, range from 2 to 5 $\mu$s.
-The system parameters are detailed in the Supplementary Material \cite{supp} Sec.
-S2 (see also Ref. \cite{Song2017}).
+The energy decaying times ($T_{1}$) of these qubits range from 9 to 32 $\mu$s, while the dephasing times ($T_{2}$) range from 2 to 5 $\mu$s.
+The system parameters are detailed in Sec.
+S3 of the Supplementary Material \cite{supp} (see also Ref. \cite{Song2017}).
 As the qubits' maximum frequencies in our system are close to $\omega _{b}$, the LMG model is synthesized at the operation frequency $\omega _{o}/(2\pi)=5.6895$ GHz, which is lower than $\omega _{b}/(2\pi)$ by an amount of 106.5 MHz [Fig. \ref{fig1}(b)].
 The resulting intra-qubit couplings induced by the virtual photon exchange have a magnitude of $\lambda=2\pi \times 3.8$ MHz.
 The combination of these effective swapping couplings and transverse drivings with a zero phase is described by the effective Hamiltonian $-H$.
-The SSB quantum phase transition associated with the highest eigenstate of $-H$ is equivalent to the ground phase transition of $H$.
+The SSB QPT associated with the highest eigenstate of $-H$ is equivalent to the ground phase transition of $H$.
 Before the experiment, all qubits are initialized to their ground states at the idle frequencies.
-The pulse sequence for realizing the quantum phase transition is shown in Fig. \ref{fig1}(c).
+The pulse sequence for realizing the QPT is shown in Fig. \ref{fig1}(c).
 The experiment starts by tuning all these qubits to their idle frequencies.
 Then a $\pi /2$ pulse is applied to each qubit, transforming it to the superposition state $\left\vert +_{j}\right\rangle =\frac{1}{\sqrt{2}}(\left\vert g_{j}\right\rangle +\left\vert e_{j}\right\rangle )$.
 This is followed by tuning all the qubits to the operation frequency and applying continuous drivings, incorporating the transverse drivings with the longitudinal couplings.
-The phase transition is realized by a quench process, during which the driving strengths are modeled as $\Omega (\tau )=\Omega^0 \exp(-\tau/t_f)$, where $\Omega^0/(2\pi)=40$ MHz, $t_f=60$ ns, and $\tau$ represents the quench time, as shown in Fig. \ref{fig2}(a).
-After a preset quench time, the transverse drives are switched off, following which each of the qubits is biased back to its idle frequency for the state readout.
+The phase transition is realized by a {quasi-adiabatic} process shown in Fig. \ref{fig2}(a). {As shown in Sec.
+S5 of the Supplemental Material \cite{supp}, the adiabatic condition can be well satisfied during this process.} Then each qubit is biased back to its idle frequency for the state readout.